khitz456/InventoryManagementSystem/README.md

 # Ryzentech Inventory  Management System

-This Java console-based system helps Ryzentech Shop organize and track its computer parts and accessories.
-It lets users add, update, and view products, while keeping them sorted into electronics and accessories.
-Overall, it makes inventory management easier that come with manual tracking.
+The RYZENTECH Inventory System is a console-based inventory management program designed to help users organize and manage electronic products and accessories efficiently.
+It allows users to add items, view complete product lists, and update product quantities through a clean, menu-driven interface.

 ## Table of Contents